ivanprietoc/mic-digital/docs/processes/devLifeCycle.md

 # Digital Development Life Cycle

-In these sections we share all the best practices we have gathered over time, and should be followed by us to ensure the timely and effective management of the development our Digital Assets.
+In these sections we share the best practices we have gathered over time, and should be followed by us to ensure the timely and effective management of the development our Digital Assets.

 ## Development life cycle